stencilproject/Stencil/README.md

 {% endif %}
 ```

-A tag can also effect the context and define variables as follows:
+A tag can also affect the context and define variables as follows:

 ```html+django
 {% for item in items %}